galaxyproject/galaxy-cloudman-playbook/README.md

 typically takes about an hour.
 You can also run the build command with `-debug` option to get more feedback during the build process.

+> There appears to be a bug in combination of Packer/Ansible/Ubuntu where the
+> required packages don't get installed for Ansible to run.
+To work around this
+> run `packer` command with the `--debug` option, ssh to the builder instance
+> and run the following command before packer attempt to ssh into the instance:
+> `sudo apt-get update && sudo apt-get install -y build-essential libssl-dev libffi-dev python-dev`

 #### Running without Packer ####
 To build an image without Packer, make sure the default values provided in the `group_vars/all` file suit you.
 Create a copy of `inventory/builders.sample` as